• Skip to primary navigation

 • Better integration of popular ColdFusion tools like CommandBox and Docker, which make coding and testing faster than ever.

-• Upgrade in speed, not only in how fast Lucee runs but also the quickness of apps made by it.
+• Speed — not only in how fast Lucee runs but also in the quickness of apps it makes.

 • New tricks developers will appreciate, like event-driven architecture and native support for JavaStreams.